AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-model.md

 The **Content Fragment Model Editor** supports many different data type such as simple text fields, asset references, references to other models, and JSON data.

 You can create multiple models.
-Models can reference other models.
+Models can reference other content fragments.
 Use [configurations](create-configuration.md) to organize your models.

 ## Next Steps {#next-steps}